Z3r0cks/Master_Thesis/thesis/main.typ

 By using a NeRF, the physical processes of the LiDAR rays are not simulated in detail, but the underlying scene is approximated by a neural network.
 The universal approximation (a feedforward network with a hidden layer and a suitable activation function can approximate any mathematically defined function with arbitrary accuracy under ideal conditions @hornik_multilayer_1989 @hanin_approximating_2017) property of neural networks enables the NeRF to learn the density and radiation information of a real scene so accurately that it enables a precise representation of the scene.

 The neural network approximates the spatial distribution of objects and surfaces in a scene and can then deduce which rays are reflected from which points and the resulting distances.
-Unlike traditional simulations, this approach is not based on explicit physical models, but on a data-driven reconstruction that adapts directly to the observed reality.
+Unlike other simulations, this approach is not based on explicit physical models, but on a data-driven reconstruction that adapts directly to the observed reality.
 This reduces the need to fully model the complex physical and optical interactions in the real world.

 == Black Box <black-box>
 As NeRF is a feed-forward artificial neural network (ANN), it suffers from the disadvantage of being a black box.
 Interpreting how the model (a trained ANN that is used to approximate a function of interest) uses the input variables to predict the target is complicated by the complexity of ANNs @la_rocca_opening_2022.
 Even those who create them cannot understand how the variables are combined to produce predictions.
 Black box prediction models, even with a list of input variables, can be such complex functions of the variables that no human can understand how the variables work together to produce a final prediction @rudin_why_2019.
 To interpret NeRFs computation, which are only complex functions, as a coordinates, it is not possible to efficiently and quickly define the values while the ANN is computing.
 It limits the ability to understand how exactly the calculations are done and limits the understanding of the coordinates to the result.
 One challenge in this implementation is determining the position of a point on an obstacle, which is not feasible for exact values.
 To address this issue, it is essential to comprehend the underlying computation of NeRF densities.
 Given that NeRF is a black box, it is only possible to analyze the results, not the computation itself.
-This restricts the possibility to understand or manipulate for the approximation problem described in ----------------------------------.
+This restricts the possibility to understand or manipulate for the approximation problem.

 == Similar Work
 This section will show other studies that are working on the challenge to synthesize LiDAR sensors within a NeRF scene, and what are the uniqueness of my work.